-You’ve worked so hard and probably got admission in your preferred college or higher institution of learning, congratulations!!!
+You’ve worked so hard and probably got admission to your preferred college or higher institution of learning, congratulations!!!
 But while moving in, either in the institution’s apartments or residential halls, the last thing you want is to worry about unnecessary stress associated with college life.
 Remember, you will reside with other roommates who may be total strangers, but what guarantees are there that you’ll live harmoniously and peacefully?
 To live in agreement, it’s a wise idea to draft a College Roommate Agreement Dorm Room.

 What is a College Roommate Agreement Dorm Room?

 A College Roommate Agreement Dorm Room is a friendly agreement that provides a set of rules or guidelines that improve roommates’ peaceful coexistence.
 Since you live with strangers, the chances are that you share different opinions, ideas, and ways of doing things.
-As such, disagreements can happen, hence affecting the quality of your stay or even education.
+As such, disagreements can happen, hence affecting the quality of your stay or even your education.
 Note that your room should be a place for you to live and experience college life as fully as possible.
 However, the quality of life will depend on the roommate you stay with, and the relationship or agreement you two develop.

-Things to Include in your College Roommate Agreement Dorm Room
+Things to Include in your College Roommate Agreement

 The primary purpose of writing the College Roommate Agreement Dorm Room is to negotiate various guidelines and terms to follow during your stay.
 One thing that is a guarantee is that people are different.
 So your dorm rooms will always be composed of students of different backgrounds, cultures, acquaintances, hobbies, and personal schedules, to mention a few.
 With that in mind, here are some significant things to include in your College Roommate Agreement Dorm Room.